Charlie Gard – a family’s real life story in the spotlight …

 Connie and Chris could not consider doing such a thing – not when a treatment that could save their son’s life was available.
 So they refused to give doctors consent and the hospital launched High Court action to ask a judge to consent instead.

 I found it shocking that doctors can decide the fate of our own children.
-And one of the worst aspects of this case has been that Connie and Chris have felt their parental rights have been stripped away.
+And one of the worst aspects of this case has been that Connie and Chris felt their parental rights were stripped away with even their son Charlie being represented by a Guardian whose opinion they did not agree with.
 But in fact as explained here, in the event of a disagreement between parents and doctors treating their child, either side can invoke the ‘inherent jurisdiction’ of the Family Division of the High Court to decide what course of treatment is in the best interests of the child.

 That might seem a strange piece of advice from a publicist.
 But I work in the best interests of the interviewees and in this case felt publicity should be the last resort.
 We all hoped that Great Ormond St Hospital would not take such a step as taking the couple to court.
 Meanwhile, I stayed in contact with the family while they launched a Gofundme page to start raising the necessary funds for treatment in the US.